 Computing hemodynamic parameters

-Hemodynamic parameters such as velocity, pressure, vortices, wall shear stress can be computed during computer simulation and so on and are considered for the characterization of flow field.
-Results showed that the vortex location, inflow area depend strongly on even a subtle changes of vessel geometry.
+Hemodynamic parameters such as velocity, pressure, vortices, wall shear stress can be computed during computer simulation and so on, and are considered for the characterization of the flow field.
+Results showed that the vortex location and inflow area depend strongly on even a subtle changes of vessel geometry.

 Blood flow simulation in cerebral aneurysm